 social club and numerous screaming channels (how much TV can you watch!)

-and social media have meant that with our permission, we can be bombarded with stuff/guff with our permission.
+The internet, emails, and social media have meant that we can always be bombarded with stuff/guff with our permission.

 JOMO: the Joy Of Missing Out.

 The joy of missing out is going to be a new craze.
 Well, it might be, but I haven’t joined in yet.

 What would happen if you missed out on all that stuff?
 If you didn’t go out every week, didn’t go on those expensive holidays?
 My life would be miserable, I hear you say.

 Well, it might not be that bad.
 Remember, if you didn’t spend your money on these things, you could save more….and then spend that on what you really value sometime in the near

 Start tracking your finances right now.
 Just use an app to make it easy.
 Set up a few categories

 and off you go seeing in real-time what’s going on.

 Review and cancel what you no longer use or is clearly a waste of your money.